 The fabled Black Hills of South Dakota are an uplifted island of pine-clad mountains rising from the Great Plains.
-With their impressive pinnacles, mysterious geologic formations, and dense forests, the area provides a number of picturesque views, hiking opportunities, ghost towns, National Parks and state parks, and a wealth of history in this region of stark contrasts.
+With its impressive pinnacles, mysterious geologic formations, and dense forests, the area provides several picturesque views, hiking opportunities, ghost towns, National Parks and state parks, and a wealth of history in this region of stark contrasts.

-This small isolated mountain range, formed in the time between the dinosaurs’ extinction and the beginning of the most recent ice age, is marked by Mother Nature’s restless winds, erosion, and volcanic activity.
+This small isolated mountain range, formed between the dinosaurs’ extinction and the beginning of the most recent ice age, is marked by Mother Nature’s restless winds, erosion, and volcanic activity.
 It is the oldest set of Mountains in what is now the United States.

 At about the same time as the Lakota migration to the region, French Canadian explorers began mapping the Missouri River and trading with the Indians for pelts and hides to be shipped back East.
 Adventurers Francois and Joseph La Verendrye claimed the region for King Louis XV in 1743 by placing an engraved lead plate on the bank of the Missouri River near present-day Pierre.

 When the expedition returned east in 1806, their writings were widely read by would-be settlers headed for the upper Missouri Valley.
-As European immigrants flooded the eastern United States, white settlers gradually moved westward seeking fertile land and suitable town sites.
-Lewis and Clark heard tales about the Black Hills from other traders and trappers, but it wasn’t until 1823 that Jedediah Smith and a group of about 15 traders actually traveled through them.
+White settlers gradually moved westward as European immigrants flooded the eastern United States, seeking fertile land and suitable town sites.
+Lewis and Clark heard tales about the Black Hills from other traders and trappers, but it wasn’t until 1823 that Jedediah Smith and a group of about 15 traders traveled through them.
 While other adventuresome trappers also explored the hills, most avoided the area because it was considered sacred by the Lakota.

-The Lakota never welcomed the white man to their hunting grounds and as immigration increased there was a marked decline in American Indian-white relations.
+The Lakota never welcomed the white man to their hunting grounds, and as immigration increased, there was a marked decline in American Indian-white relations.
 The Army established outposts nearby, but they seldom entered the Black Hills.
-Trouble escalated when bands of Lakota began to raid nearby settlements, then retreating to the Hills.
+Trouble escalated when bands of Lakota began to raid nearby settlements, then retreat to the Hills.

 Because of this, Lieutenant G.K.
-Warren was assigned the task of making a thorough reconnaissance of the plains of South Dakota, including the area known as the Black Hills.
-Another expedition was sent in 1859-60 led by Captain W.F.
+Warren was assigned to make a thorough reconnaissance of the plains of South Dakota, including the area known as the Black Hills.
+Another expedition was sent in 1859-60, led by Captain W.F.
 Reynolds and Dr. F.V.
 Hayden.

 In 1861, residents of what is now Eastern South Dakota began organizing groups of miners and explorers to investigate the Black Hills and reports of gold.
-In 1862, the U.S. Congress passed the Homestead Act, which offered American citizens the opportunity to purchase 160 acres of unsettled land for about $18 an acre in parts of Dakota Territory.
-The settlers who made an application for a homestead were expected to construct a home and plant crops upon the property.
+In 1862, the U.S. Congress passed the Homestead Act, which allowed American citizens to purchase 160 acres of unsettled land for about $18 an acre in parts of the Dakota Territory.
+The settlers who applied for a homestead were expected to construct a home and plant crops on the property.
 Because few trees grew on the prairies, the pioneers most often built their homes from sod strips stacked like bricks which earned them the name “sodbusters.”

-In 1865, the pioneers pushed Congress for yet another military reconnaissance of the Black Hills.
-However, the military recognized the importance the Lakota Nations attached to the area and in 1867 General William T. Sherman stated that the Army was not in a position to investigate the Black Hills and would not protect any civilians who did so.
+In 1865, the pioneers pushed Congress for another military survey of the Black Hills.
+However, the military recognized the importance the Lakota Nations attached to the area, and in 1867 General William T. Sherman stated that the Army was not in a position to investigate the Black Hills and would not protect any civilians who did so.

-In 1868 the federal government entered into a series of treaties with the Lakota resulting in the Fort Laramie Treaty which established the Great Sioux Reservation including all lands from the Missouri River west to the Bighorn Mountains of western Wyoming.
-The treaty forever ceded the Black Hills to the Lakota Sioux in an effort to bring about a lasting peace with the tribes of the plains and established agencies which would distribute food, clothes, and money to the Native Americans.
+In 1868 the federal government entered into a series of treaties with the Lakota, resulting in the Fort Laramie Treaty, which established the Great Sioux Reservation, including all lands from the Missouri River west to the Bighorn Mountains of western Wyoming.
+The treaty forever ceded the Black Hills to the Lakota Sioux to bring about lasting peace with the tribes of the plains and established agencies that would distribute food, clothes, and money to the Native Americans.
 The treaty prohibited settlers or miners from entering the Hills without authorization.
 In return, the Lakota agreed to cease hostilities against pioneers and people building the railroads.
-However, settlers continued to enter the Lakota reservation and renewed Indian raids on nearby settlements caused General Philip Sheridan to propose an expedition to investigate the possibility of establishing a fort in the Black Hills in 1874.
+However, settlers continued to enter the Lakota reservation, and renewed Indian raids on nearby settlements caused General Philip Sheridan to propose an expedition to investigate the possibility of establishing a fort in the Black Hills in 1874.

-When George Armstrong Custer led an expedition into the Black Hills, gold was “officially” discovered on June 30, 1874, which soon led to thousands of miners encroaching upon the Sioux lands in violation of the treaty and Federal law.
-Control over the land sparked the last major Indian War on the Great Plains – the Black Hills War (1876-1877), which included several famous battles including the Battle of Rosebud, Battle of the Little Bighorn, the Dull Knife Fight, and the Battle of Slim Buttes.
+When George Armstrong Custer led an expedition into the Black Hills, gold was “officially” discovered on June 30, 1874.
+This soon led to thousands of miners encroaching upon the Sioux lands violating the treaty and Federal law.
+Control over the land sparked the last major Indian War on the Great Plains – the Black Hills War (1876-1877), which included several famous battles, including the Battle of Rosebud and the Little Bighorn the Dull Knife Fight, and the Battle of Slim Buttes.

-Today, the Black Hills, which extends into Wyoming, offer a number of sites for travelers including the Mount Rushmore National Memorial, Jewel Cave National Monument, Wind Cave National Park, Devils Tower National Monument, Black Hills National Forest, Custer State Park, and Bear Butte State Park.
+Today, the Black Hills, which extends into Wyoming, offer several sites for travelers, including the Mount Rushmore National Memorial, Jewel Cave National Monument, Wind Cave National Park, Devils Tower National Monument, Black Hills National Forest, Custer State Park, and Bear Butte State Park.

-Though most of the mining has been replaced by ranching, signs of the past can still be seen in a number of ghost towns including Central City, Addie Camp, Addie Creek and more.
-The one-time gold camp of Deadwood is now a well-preserved gambling mecca and its twin city of Lead features tours of the now-closed Homestake Mine.
+Though most of the mining has been replaced by ranching, signs of the past can still be seen in several ghost towns, including Central City, Addie Camp, Addie Creek, and more.
+The former gold camp of Deadwood is now a well-preserved gambling mecca, and its twin city of Lead features tours of the now-closed Homestake Mine.

-In Sturgis, the annual motorcycle rally draws more than a half a million visitors to the Black Hills each August.
+In Sturgis, the annual motorcycle rally draws over half a million visitors to the Black Hills each August.